GrowStocks/growtopia-rpc/README.md

 - Open the .exe file (the presence will only show if Growtopia and Discord are open at the same time)
 - If the Rich Presence doesn't show on Discord, try completely closing then re-opening Discord

+# Instructions (if you're a skeptic)
+If you're skeptical about using the provided executables, you can compile the source code above yourself into a working executable file.

+## Prerequisites
+1. Have Node.JS installed on your system
+2. Open the Command Prompt
+3. Run `npm install` to install all required modules
+4. Run `pkg index.js` to compile the Node.JS script into a .exe file
+5. Follow the instructions found above starting from the second step

 # Expected Result

 ![Presence](https://i.imgur.com/5dYcvV1.png)

 # Running on startup

 If you would like to permanently run the script so that it automatically detects when you open the game and sets your presence without having to open it everytime, read on.
 - Search for "Task Scheduler" via the start menu
 - Click on "Task Scheduler (Local)", then on "Actions" (in the top-bar), then "Create Task.."